mariembador/Ikea-Cucumber/README.md

 End-to-end UI test automation framework for IKEA Egypt using Selenium WebDriver, Cucumber (Gherkin), and TestNG.
 It follows a Page Object Model structure and runs on Microsoft Edge with an AdBlock extension to reduce flakiness from ads/popups.

+## Description

+This project automates key user journeys on the IKEA Egypt website using Selenium WebDriver with Cucumber (Gherkin) and TestNG.
+It follows the Page Object Model for maintainability, uses WebDriverManager for driver setup, and JavaFaker for realistic test data.
+Tests run on Microsoft Edge with an AdBlock extension to reduce popups and ad-related flakiness, and generate an HTML report at target/report.html.

 ## Tech stack

 - Java 23 (per `pom.xml`)